qcr/openseqslam2/README.md

 * Add help guidance to guide the user through the UI (everything that can be done must be explained!)
 * Add a screen to the Results GUI for comparing to ground truth and generating precision recall curves
+* Add horizontal scrolling to Sequence Popup
+* Highlight the match in the Sequence Popup (i.e. middle pair of images)
 * Re-evaluate regex matching scheme for images (in initial configuration GUI)